2022–23 Columbia Lions women's basketball team

-The 2022–23 Columbia Lions women's basketball team represents Columbia University during the 2022–23 NCAA Division I women's basketball season.
-The Lions, led by seventh-year head coach Megan Griffith, play their home games at Levien Gymnasium and are members of the Ivy League.
+The 2022–23 Columbia Lions women's basketball team represented Columbia University during the 2022–23 NCAA Division I women's basketball season.
+The Lions, led by seventh-year head coach Megan Griffith, played their home games at Levien Gymnasium in Manhattan, New York as members of the Ivy League.

 They finished the Ivy League season 12–2, winning a share of the title for the first time in program history.
 Columbia was the No. 2 seed at the 2023 Ivy League women's basketball tournament, but they fell to Harvard in the semifinals.
-After being the first team left out of the NCAA Tournament field, the Lions accepted an auto-bid to the 2023 WNIT.
+After being the first team left out of the NCAA tournament field, the Lions accepted an auto-bid to the 2023 WNIT.
+They were the first Ivy League team to reach the semifinals or finals of the WNIT.
+Columbia lost to Kansas in the WNIT championship game.

 Previous season

 They finished the previous season 25–7, 12–2 in Ivy League play.
 They lost to Princeton in the 2022 Ivy League women's basketball tournament finals.